Alright. This is going to be a fun one!

 Following the desire of bringing arcade inside people's homes, we ended up with dedicated small consoles with one or two games pre-built into the hardware.
 And even those consoles that could run more than one game, changing games usually meant flipping a physical switch on the back of the machine.

-The technology of these first consoles was very basic.
-The Odyssey was capable of displaying three square dots and one line of varying height in monochrome black and white.
+The Odyssey also had no microprocessor.
+It was only capable of displaying three square dots and one line of varying height in monochrome black and white.
 The behavior of the dots changed depending on the game.

 Odyssey users could move the dots using the controllers, but to add "fancier" visuals, games included a plastic overlay (a thin plastic sheet) that users could stick to the TV screen.
 These transparent overlays sticked to the screen via static cling.
 For example, a colorful overlay might add obstacles that the dots should avoid or lines that the dots should follow.
 Pretty ingenious if you ask me.